legs30011/Assuresoft-ReactNative-App/README.md

           assets: [
             './node_modules/react-native-vector-icons/Fonts/', // Required for react-native-vector-icons
-            './assets/fonts/', // If you have custom fonts in this directory
+            './assets/fonts/', // If you have custom fonts in this directory ],
-            // Add other asset folders here if they need explicit linking, e.g., './assets/images/' ],
         };
         ```